Bomberry/bomberry.github.io/bomberry-com/content/portfolio/_index.md

     has_case_study = true
     gallery_class = "flex-gallery-small"
     [[sections.project.figures]]
+      style = "cs-light"
       src = "CraftMaster-Branding-Icon@1x.png"
       figcaption = "Branding — Logo page"
     [[sections.project.figures]]
+      style = "cs-dark"
       src = "CraftMaster-Branding-Font@1x.png"
-      figcaption = "Branding — Masterly font page" [[sections.project.figures]]
+      figcaption = "Branding — Masterly font page" figdetail = "This example from the branding guidelines illustrates the Masterly typeface to be used.
+Masterly was designed to be used as for both main content elements, such as titles and headings, but also to contain all of the application and additional icons."
+    [[sections.project.figures]]
+      style = "cs-light"
       src = "CraftMaster-Branding-AppIcons@1x.png"
-      figcaption = "Sample of icons for CraftMaster"
+      figcaption = "Sample of icons for CraftMaster" figdetail = "More than 50 icons were designed for the application.
+The icons use the hexagon silhouette of the CraftMaster logo and provide insight as to the function the button represents.
+A visual dictionary of application assets and actions was developed to reduced cognitive load through repetition."
     # [[sections.project.figures]]
+    #   style = "cs-light"
     #   src = "CraftMaster-Branding-AppScreenShot1@1x.png"
     #   figcaption = "Screen shot of CraftMaster"
     [[sections.project.videos]]